 You will be presenting your data to your class during your assigned laboratory period during the last week of the projects.
-If presentation software is used, it must be done with Microsoft Powerpoint.
+As presentations like this use visuals to convey information, items presented should be figures, graphs, tables and pictures.
+When presenting written information, try to use bulleted lists or short sentences, NOT paragraphs.
+If you use presentation software, it must be done with Microsoft Powerpoint.
 You may also consider developing a website for presentation using some type of publishing software.
 In your presentation, you should include many of the same components that will be in your report including: